A global registration system for titles and protocols of environmental evidence reviews and syntheses

 Any user of PROCEED will be able to search for and download registered titles and protocols

 CEE Editorial Management

-Proceed will have an Editorial Board.
-A panel of editors will carry out basic checks on submitted titles and protocols and requests revisions from authors if necessary.
+Proceed has a panel of editors that carries out basic checks on submitted titles and protocols and requests revisions from authors if necessary.
 There will be no formal peer-review.
-A window of time may be made available for open comments to be posted by users (subject to editorial checks).

-Eligibility criteria will be set for subject area, questions type and review type.
-Standards for protocols will be set by the templates and checklists and in some cases be based on CEE Standards.
-Eligibility will be checked by authors using a checklist system.
-Checklist for type of review and intentions at beginning will help guide registrants to the appropriate template.
+To limit the scope of PROCEED, eligibility criteria are set for subject area, questions type and review type.
+Standards for protocols are set by the templates and checklists and in some cases based on CEE Standards.
+Eligibility is checked by authors using a checklist system.
+Checklists for type of review and intentions at the outset help guide registrants to the appropriate template.